Appendix C - Implementing Cross-Boundary Communication

 - Multicasting binding; NetEventRelayBinding.

-This binding is ideal for building an eventing system; N client applications can connect to M services, with the Windows Azure Service Bus Relay service effectively acting as the event hub.
-As with the NetOnewayRelayBinding binding, this binding uses a TCP connection for the service, so it requires outbound ports 808 and 828 (for SSL) to be open.
+This binding is ideal for building an eventing system; N client applications can connect to M services, with the Azure Service Bus Relay service effectively acting as the event hub.

-Windows Azure Service Bus Relay and Windows Azure Connect Compared
+Azure Service Bus Relay and Azure Connect Compared

-There is some overlap in the features provided by Windows Azure Service Bus Relay and Windows Azure Connect.
+There is some overlap in the features provided by Azure Service Bus Relay and Azure Connect.
 However, when deciding which of these technologies you should use, consider the following points:

-- Client applications communicating with a service through Windows Azure Service Bus Relay can establish a direct connection, bypassing the Windows Azure Service Bus Relay service once an initial exchange has occurred.
+- Client applications communicating with a service through Azure Service Bus Relay can establish a direct connection, bypassing the Azure Service Bus Relay service once an initial exchange has occurred.

-All Windows Azure Connect requests pass through the Windows Azure Service Bus Relay service; you cannot make direct connections to resources (although the way in which Windows Azure Connect uses the Windows Azure Service Bus Relay service is transparent).
+All Azure Connect requests pass through the Azure Service Bus Relay service; you cannot make direct connections to resources (although the way in which Azure Connect uses the Azure Service Bus Relay service is transparent).

 Implementing a Reliable Communications Channel across Boundaries Using Service Bus Queues